Pacific Southwest, Region 9: Superfund

 Others-Chloride, Sulfate, low pH (acidic) conditions, particulate matter

 * This list may not be complete or comprehensive.
-EPA will establish an official list of contaminants of concern for each Operable Unit after remedial investigation activities, including a risk assessment, have been completed.
+EPA will establish an official list of contaminants of concern for each Operable Unit after remedial investigation activities, including risk assessments, have been completed.

 Groundwater: In the late 1970’s, the U.S. Geological Survey (USGS) described a groundwater plume of arsenic, cadmium, cobalt, copper, iron, lead, manganese, mercury, molybdenum, selenium, and zinc below the site and migrating northward.
 The shallow aquifer is contaminated with acidic process waters and metals potentially from the process areas, evaporation ponds, and leaking heap leach pads and tailings piles.
 Intermediate and deep aquifers may be degraded, and the aquifers may be interconnected.

 Also, research conducted by the BLM in 2003 showed knowledge of technologically enhanced naturally occurring uranium (TENORM) on the site.
 Testing in 2004 by ARC confirmed the presence of uranium in off-site domestic wells located north and west of the mine and in soil samples from the process area.
-The uranium in the off-site domestic wells may be due to either contaminant migration from the site or due to naturally occurring uranium in the area.
-A series of groundwater monitoring wells have been installed to better determine the source of the uranium.
+The uranium in the off-site domestic wells is likely due to contaminant migration from the site although there is also naturally occurring uranium in the area.
+A total of 353 groundwater monitoring wells have been installed to better determine the source of the uranium.

 During EPA's September 2009 public meeting in Yerington, Nevada, and in subsequent public meetings, EPA provided information on groundwater conditions near the former mine site.
-Our current information shows that there is shallow groundwater contamination from the mine near the northern boundary of the property.
+Our current information shows that there is shallow groundwater contamination from the mine that has crossed the northern boundary of the property.
 This contamination does not impact the City of Yerington Water System, which is tested regularly and is in compliance with federal drinking water standards.
 Domestic wells north and west of the mine site that exceed the federal drinking water standard for uranium are offered bottled water by ARC.
-EPA is planning investigations to further differentiate mine-related contamination from naturally occurring contamination.
+EPA has undertaken investigations to further differentiate mine-related contamination from naturally occurring contamination.
 We will continue to share findings from our ongoing groundwater studies.

 In April 2009, ARC signed an agreement with EPA to minimize the migration of dust from the lined and unlined evaporation ponds.
 ARC submitted a Dust Suppression Plan to EPA, proposing the application of a dust suppressant to the ponds to reduce the emission of dust.
 EPA approved the Dust Suppression Plan, Revision 1, in June 2011.
 ARC completed the application of the dust suppressant to an area within the Process Area to minimize the emission of dust from the area where a removal action was completed in late 2010.
-In addition, ARC began applying the dust suppressant to the unlined evaporation pond in July 2011.
-The dust suppression work will be completed by the end of 2011.
-The dust suppressant application to the lined and unlined evaporation ponds is a temporary measure being implemented until EPA and ARC agree on an interim cover design for these areas.
+In addition, ARC applied the dust suppressant to the unlined evaporation pond in July 2011.
+The dust suppression work was completed at the end of 2011.
+The dust suppressant application to the lined and unlined evaporation ponds was a temporary measure implemented while EPA and NDEP determine a cover design for these areas.

 Surface Water: There are several areas of surface water on the site that could pose a threat to wildlife and potentially groundwater resources.
-These areas include the Pit Lake, four Arimetco heap leach drainage fluids collection ponds, three ARC pumpback collection ponds, water collecting in low lying areas of Anaconda lined and unlined evaporation ponds, and parts of the sulfide tailings area during rain events.
+These areas include the Pit Lake, Arimetco heap leach drainage fluids collection ponds, ARC pumpback collection ponds, water collecting in low lying areas of Anaconda lined and unlined evaporation ponds, and parts of the sulfide tailings area during rain events.
 These areas are primarily contaminated with heavy metals and low pH levels.
-ARC completed initial characterization of the lined and unlined evaporation ponds in October 2008 and will take interim measures to provide a cover for these areas as described above.
+ARC completed initial characterization of the lined and unlined evaporation ponds in October 2008 and is collecting additional data to evaluate possible interim measures to provide a cover for these areas as described above.
 ARC has also been monitoring wildlife since March 2007 and operating bird deterrent systems at the site's evaporation ponds and the Arimetco ponds since September 2008.
 Remaining areas are planned to be investigated by ARC under an EPA Order.

 Who is Involved

-The U.S. EPA has regulatory lead of the site and is working with other federal agencies as well as state agencies and potentially responsible parties.
+The U.S. EPA has regulatory lead for all privately owned land at the site.
+U.S. Bureau of Land Management (U.S. BLM) has regulatory lead for all publicly owned land at the Site.
+U.S. EPA and U.S. BLM are working together as well with state agencies and potentially responsible parties.
 Please see Site Contacts below for contact information.